 They are arranged mainly through Ministries of Education or the British Council.
 Students taking examinations will need to pay a fee to their local examination centre.
 Please note that if you fail an examination at the first entry you will be allowed one further attempt.

-Applicants who do not satisfy the above requirements may still be admitted at the discretion of the University on the basis of their academic qualifications, work experience and references.
+If you do not satisfy the above requirements you may still be admitted at our discretion on the basis of your academic qualifications, work experience and references.